tuupola/ksuid/README.md

 Included Base62 implementation has both PHP and [GMP](http://php.net/manual/en/ref.gmp.php) based encoders.
 By default encoder and decoder will use GMP functions if the extension is installed.
 If GMP is not available pure PHP encoder will be used instead.

+Note!
+Throughout the code the term `timestamp` refers to KSUID timestamp.
+The term `unixtime` refers to the traditional Unix time.
+KSUID timestamp and Unix time have different Epoch.

 ```php
 use Tuupola\Ksuid;